ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The third element 'sign_key_parameters' indicates the parameters of the key used with the signature algorithm.
 Its structure depends on the value of 'sign_alg'.
 It is REQUIRED of the application profiles to define specific values for this parameter (REQ5).
 If no parameters of the key used with the signature algorithm are specified, 'sign_key_parameters' MUST be encoded as the CBOR simple value Null.

 The 'pub_key_enc' parameter MUST be present if the POST request included the 'pub_key_enc' parameter with value Null.
 If present, the 'pub_key_enc' parameter of the 2.01 (Created) response is either a CBOR integer indicating the encoding of public keys used in the group, or has value Null indicating that the KDC does not act as repository of public keys for group members.

+TODO: have 'pub_key_enc' as an array, if 'scope' in the Access Token covers multiple groups/topics.

 <!-- TODO: I noted the following from our discussion with Jim at IETF106: "pub_key_enc_res" = null if not repo" -->